Chart Color Schemes

 Kewdale has seen below average employment performance when compared to national benchmarks

-Kewdale has an educated workforce with manufacturing and industrial sectors well-represented.
-Its unemployment rate was 3.9% in September 2025, with estimated employment growth of 2.6% over the preceding year.
+Kewdale has an educated workforce with strong representation in manufacturing and industrial sectors.
+The unemployment rate was 3.9% as of September 2025.
+Employment growth over the past year was estimated at 2.6%.

 Frequently Asked Questions - Employment